 The age-old notion of traveling after you retire is fading away.
-Millenials are quitting their job, and traveling full-time.
-No matter your age, fulltime RVing requires a well-laid out financial plan.
+Millennials are quitting their job and retiring early, to travel.

-It’s easy to see why people fall in love with the idea of full-time RVing.
+It’s easy to see why people fall in love with full-time RVing.
 Waking up to different scenery every few days, weeks, or months is exciting.
-The world is your doorstep.
+The world is at your doorstep.

-However, there’s a financial aspect of full-timing that you need to look at before hitting the road.
+However, there’s a financial aspect that you need to look at before hitting the road.

 Will you keep your house?

-Living on the road fulltime takes commitment.
+Living on the road takes commitment.
 For many, hitting the road equals freedom.
-The freedom to explore the world and financial freedom.
+The freedom to explore the world, and financial freedom.

 It’s a freeing experience to pay off your house and live debt free.
 It also allows you to have a safety net.
 You can keep your home, rent it out, and have a place to come home to if living on the road doesn’t work out.

-Other fulltimers go all in and sell their house and belongings before hitting the road.
+Other full-time RVers go all in and sell their house and belongings before hitting the road.
 Selling your home gives you liquid cash (if you have equity in your home), to spend on the road.
 You can also use the money to purchase an RV, fifth wheel, or Airstream.
-However, you have no safety cushion if fulltiming is not for you.

 While living on the road sounds like an amazing opportunity, some people struggle with the small space and distance from a set group of friends.
 Families struggle because some kids find it hard to adapt to life on the road rather than being around their friends all the time.
 Roadschooling is not for everyone.

-It isn’t a decision that should be taken lightly as there are lots of financial considerations.
+It isn’t a decision that should be taken lightly as there are many financial considerations.
 For some, the best financial decision is to keep their home and belongings at home and hit the road for a set amount of time.
-That way they have a safety net.
+That way, they have a safety net.